juzkiddin/AutomatedQlikSenseLicenseDeallocator/README.md

 ## Disclaimer

-This script modifies license assignments in Qlik Sense.
+*This script modifies license assignments in Qlik Sense.
 Use with caution.
 Always validate behavior in a lower environment before running in production.
+*Any Bug fix recommendation or optimisation to the code is welcome.

 ---